-This page gives an overview of HSE’s guidance for landlords, registered gas engineers and clinically vulnerable (shielded) tenants during the coronavirus (COVID-19) outbreak.
+This page gives an overview of HSE’s guidance for landlords, registered gas engineers and clinically vulnerable (shielded) tenants during the coronavirus (COVID-19) pandemic.

 Use the links in the sections below to go to our detailed guidance on the Gas Safe Register website.

-During the outbreak, landlords should assess the balance of the risk to the safety of the household and the public presented by the gas system with the risk to tenants’ health from coronavirus.
+During the pandemic, landlords should assess the balance of the risk to the safety of the household and the public presented by the gas system with the risk to tenants’ health from coronavirus.

 Registered gas engineers

-Work that cannot be done from home during the outbreak can continue – this includes work in other people’s home, such as plumbing, electrical and gas work.
+Work that cannot be done from home during the pandemic can continue – this includes work in other people’s home, such as plumbing, electrical and gas work.

 If you are a shielded person, you should minimise all interaction with others.